 Officers

-Officers of the Steering Committee serve one (1) year terms.
-Officers, except for the Chair (see (ii) below), are elected by majority vote of the SC Members prior to any other business at the beginning of each fiscal year.
+Officers of the Steering Committee serve one (1) year terms or until their replacement is elected and takes office.
+Officers are elected by majority vote of the SC Members prior to any other business at the beginning of each fiscal year.
 Candidates must be SC Members and may be nominated by any SC Member without second.
 No SC Member may serve more than three (3) consecutive terms in the same Officer role.

 Chair of the Steering Committee

-The Chair of the SC shall schedule and call meetings, develop the agenda, conduct business, settle disputes that may arise within the Company, and officially represent, or designate an alternate representative for, InCommon in discussions or other forums.
+The Chair of the SC shall schedule and call meetings, develop the agenda with the Secretary, conduct business, settle disputes that may arise within the Company, and officially represent, or designate an alternate representative for, InCommon in discussions or other forums.
 The Chair may call upon the Operations Unit for staff support, including but not limited to scheduling and logistics of meetings and other business.

 Vice Chair of the Steering Committee

-The Vice Chair shall act in the absence of the Chair but only at the request of the Chair unless such communication is not possible.
-The Vice Chair will become the Chair at the beginning of the next fiscal year unless the Vice Chair position is vacant at the beginning of that fiscal year in which case the Chair shall be elected at the same time and in the same manner as other Officers.
+The Vice Chair shall act in the absence of the Chair.

 Secretary

+The Secretary is a dual-role.
+The Secretary shall serve as the secretary of the Company with responsibility of those matters set out in the Agreement as well as secretary of the Steering Committee.
 The Secretary is responsible for all documents and official correspondence of the Steering Committee.
 These responsibilities include, but are not limited to:

 preparation of and distribution to each SC Member an agenda in advance of each meeting;